DK1MI/vim-fle-syntax/README.md

 ![screenshot](/screenshot.jpg?raw=true "screenshot")

-## Description

-Vim syntax file to imitate the syntax highlighting of Fast Log Entry (FLE).

 ## Why?

 Because it's nice to take a small GNU/Linux based laptop with me on portable operations, just log everything with Vim and do the rest at home.